Cardinals use two pick-6s in first half to down Saints 42-34

 The first came when Saints receiver Marquez Callaway bobbled a potential catch.
 Wilson was there to pluck it out of the air and then sprinted 38 yards to the end zone, diving over the goal line for a 20-14 lead.

 The second happened when Dalton tried to throw over the middle.
-Simmons corralled the interception with one hand and then ran 56 yards down the right sideline for the score.
-The Cardinals crowd — which hadn’t seen a win since Oct.
-24 of last season against the Texans — roared its approval.
+Simmons corralled the interception with one hand and then ran 56 yards down the right sideline for the score and a 28-14 lead.
+The Cardinals crowd – which hadn’t seen a win since Oct.
+24 of last season against the Texans – roared its approval.

+”For the first time all season, we could play with the lead and lean on it,” Kingsbury said. ”It definitely helped.”

 Murray completed 20 of 29 passes for 204 yards and a touchdown.